 Religious Education at Crackley Hall is an integral part of school life.
 The Catholic foundations of our school have been deeply embedded by the Sisters of Mercy and carefully nurtured by subsequent members of our school family.
+In November 2019, the Catholic Diocesan Inspection Report, recognised the school's outstanding links with the community and reported that the standard of pastoral care was very high; staff ensure they know each pupil individually.
+Consequently, pupils feel exceptionally safe and happy at school and know what to do if they wish to discuss their wellbeing.
 Each week, pupils take part in Collective Worship.
 Pupils have the opportunity to plan and participate in assemblies to explore the weekly mission.
 We gather together as a family regularly to celebrate the Eucharist in school and the children have a very active role in this through the readings, music and offertory.
 Prayer Corners in each classroom are interactive and provide a focal point for class prayer.